 In typically irreverent Flashman fashion our antihero inwardly laughs at what he considers the outrageous, overdone tackiness of Queen Victoria granting him BOTH a VC AND a Knighthood all at once.

 In a way this should have been the last Flashman story chronologically.
 Ruthless and amoral Harry had a figurative “Han Solo coming back to help Luke” moment at the end by acting entirely against type in sparing the prisoners.
-Coupled with his obvious tender regard for Lakshmibai – he even gets emotional at the sight of the statue her people erected of her – Flashman seems like a changed man at the end of this story.
+Coupled with his obvious tender regard for Lakshmibai – he even gets emotional at the sight of the statue her people erected of her – Flashman seems like a changed man near the end of this story.

 But obviously that’s not my call to make.
 Suffice it to say Flashman in the Great Game is a brilliant novel but it should NOT be your first exposure to this fictional figure.
 Familiarity with Harry’s normally scurvy character is necessary to fully appreciate how affected he is by the events of the Great Mutiny.